thma/generic-persistence/README.md

   idField _ = "book_id" -- we use a different naming for the primary key field fieldsToColumns _ = [("title", "bookTitle"), ("author", "bookAuthor"), -- we provide our own mapping
-                       ("year", "bookYear"), ("book_id", "bookId")]      -- of field names to column names tableName _ = "BOOK_TBL" -- we use a different naiming for the table name
+                       ("year", "bookYear"), ("book_id", "bookId")]      -- of field names to column names tableName _ = "BOOK_TBL" -- we use a different naming for the table name

   -- It is also possible to the encoding/decoding of the entity manually.
   -- in this case we have to implement the following methods: